-Nottingham is a unitary authority area in Nottinghamshire.
+A unitary authority area in Nottinghamshire.
 Situated in the East Midlands region, it is a tourist destination, since it received the highest amount of overnight visitors in the region.
 The city is known for a lot of ties with history, especially production industries like lace-making, bicycle manufacture, the tobacco industry.
-It was declared “City of Literature” by UNESCO in 2015, a well-deserved title since it is known for being the grounds for animosity between the corrupt Sheriff of Nottingham and the benevolent Robin Hood.
-What to do in Nottingham to make your trip memorable?
+It was declared “City of Literature” by UNESCO in 2015, a well-deserved title since it is known for being the grounds for animosity between the corrupt Sheriff and the benevolent Robin Hood.
+What to do in this place to make your trip memorable?
 Here is a list of the best things to do in Nottingham.

 1. Nottingham Castle

-A trip to Nottingham castle tops the list of things to do in notts.
+A trip to Nottingham castle peaks the list of top things to do in Nottingham.
 Nottingham’s castle crowns a sandstone outcrop worm-holed with caves and tunnels.
-Established by William the Conqueror, the original castle was held by a succession of English kings before falling in the English Civil War.
+Established by William the Conqueror, the original castle was held by a succession of English kings before falling into the English Civil War.

 - Address: Lenton Rd, Nottingham, Nottinghamshire, NG1 6EL

 Built-in 1588 for coal mogul Sir Francis Willoughby by architect Robert Smythson, Wollaton Hall sits on 200 hectares of grounds visited by fallow and red deer.
 Tours lasting 45 minutes lead you through extravagant rooms from the Tudor, Regency and Victorian periods.

 - Address: Wollaton Park, Derby Rd (0115-876 3100)

 - Tour hours: noon & 2 pm, grounds 8 am -dusk Mon-Fri, from 9 am Sat & Sun